gantners/CarND-Behavioral-Cloning-P3/README.md

 ####1.
 An appropriate model architecture has been employed

-My model is based on the nvidia model and consists of a 5 convolutional layers where 3 with 5x5 filters and strides 2 as well as 2 with 3x3 filters with strides 1. sizes and depths were in order 24,36,48,64,64 (my_model.py lines 70,72,74,76,78)
+My model is based on the nvidia model and consists of a 5 convolutional layers where 3 with 5x5 filters and strides 2 as well as 2 with 3x3 filters with strides 1. sizes were in order 24,36,48,64,64 (my_model.py lines 70,72,74,76,78)
 The initialization uses per default glorot_uniform.

 The model includes ELU activation layers after each layer to speed up learning based on following a discussion on [ML Reddit](https://www.reddit.com/r/MachineLearning/comments/3u6ppw/exponential_linear_units_yielded_the_best/?st=izx2u5u9&sh=010a4b84)